‘The View’ Host Ana Navarro Drags Donald Trump Jr.: ‘Ever Heard Of Self-Awareness?’

 — Ana Navarro-Cárdenas (@ananavarro) November 8, 2019

-Earlier today, Trump Jr. tweeted to George Conway, Trump advisor Kellyanne Conway’s outspoken husband, and accused George of causing his wife problems at work.
+Earlier today, Trump Jr. tweeted to George Conway, Trump advisor Kellyanne Conway’s outspoken husband, and accused him of causing his wife problems at work.
 A conservative, Conway regularly calls out the president via tweet, seemingly at odds with his wife’s support of President Trump and his administration.

-According to a Newsweek report, George also pushed back at Trump Jr.’s disparaging remarks about him on Twitter, calling their exchanges an explosive and fiery fight.
+According to a Newsweek report, Conway also pushed back at Trump Jr.’s disparaging remarks about him on Twitter, calling their exchanges an explosive and fiery fight.
 The argument erupted after Trump Jr. spoke out after former U.S. Ambassador to Ukraine Marie Yovanovitch’s testimony to Congress earlier today.
-They shared multiple, back, and forth insults to each other on Friday, which caught the attention of many, including Navarro.
+They shared multiple back-and-forth insults to each other on Friday, which caught the attention of many, including Navarro.

-Last week, The Inquisitr reported that the president’s son faced backlash over comments he made that Arlington Cemetary reminded him of the sacrifices his family has made for the United States.
+Last week, The Inquisitr reported that the president’s son faced backlash over comments he made that Arlington Cemetery reminded him of the sacrifices his family has made for the United States.